shurikai/dedupe/README.md

 - **Support for Photos and Videos**: Extract metadata from EXIF headers for photos and video metadata for videos.
 - **Intuitive Terminal UI**: Real-time progress updates, stats, and feedback via an interactive Terminal UI built with `bubbletea`.
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux.
+- By default, copies original files to the destination directory to preserve original data, but can also move them with the `--move` option.

 ---